thaliaarchi/tty37-docs/unsorted/type.md

 Escape Sequence

-4.23 Escape sequences when received in the stunt box can give a mechanical or electrical output on the last character in the sequence.
-Sequences preferably should be two characters long, however three and more characters each starting with ESC (Escape) can be implemented.
-The last character in the sequence should be an ESC terminating character which precludes column 2 of the ASCII chart.
-The following is a list of adopted two-character ESC sequences:

-- ESC1 — Horizontal Tab Set
-- ESC2 — Horizontal Tab Clear
-- ESC3 — Print Red
-- ESC4 — Print Black
-- ESC5 — Vertical Tab Set
-- ESC6 — Vertical Tab Clear
-- ESC7 — Reverse Line Feed
-- ESC8 — Half-Reverse Line Feed
-- ESC9 — Half-Line Feed
-- ESC: — Full Duplex (FDX)
-- ESC; — Half-Duplex (HDX)

 4.24 Escape sequences are implemented in the unit in the stunt box in conjunction with a no. 9 and no. 10 blocking bar.